 - ¾ cup mozzarella cheese, grated

 - 1 teaspoon oregano

 - Fresh parsley, to garnish the top (optional)

-- Brush off any excess salt if necessary and add pepper if desired.
-Place the flour in a ziplock bag and drop in the eggplant, coat well on each side.
+Brush off any excess salt if necessary and add pepper if desired.
+Place the flour in a Ziploc bag and drop in the eggplant, coat well on each side.

-- In a baking dish or dutch oven, ( I love using my 5 ½ quart Le Creuset Dutch Oven), spread a thin layer of marinara sauce on the bottom.
+In a baking dish or dutch oven, (I love using my 5 ½ quart Le Creuset Dutch Oven), spread a thin layer of marinara sauce on the bottom.
 Spread the eggplant around the bottom, (if they overlap one-another that is okay!)
-Sprinkle Parmesan cheese on top and the add the sauce.
+Sprinkle Parmesan cheese on top and add the sauce.
 Top with mozzarella cheese and oregano.

-- Top with fresh parsley.
-Remove with a spatula and serve on its’ own, with a salad, on top of pasta, or in a sandwich!
+Top with fresh parsley.
+Remove with a spatula and serve on its’ own, with a salad, on top of pasta, or in a sub!